zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/calc/README.md

 <PageHeader />

-The **CALC** keyword is used to specify that total calcualtions are to be performed on an I-type field or EVAL expression.
+The **CALC** keyword is used to specify that total calculations are to be performed on an I-type field or EVAL expression.

 ## Syntax